Pessary Fitting - Western Women's and Mens Health

 What is a vaginal pessary?

 A vaginal pessary is a device which supports the vagina.
-It needs to be changed every three to six months.
-Vaginal pessaries have been proven to be as successful as surgery in relieving prolapse symptoms.
-You and your doctor will discuss the most suitable option for you.
+It needs to be changed every 6 – 12 months.
+Vaginal pessaries have been proven to be a successful alternative to surgery in relieving prolapse symptoms.

 How does a pessary work?